AbdelrahmanKhalaf/E-commerce/README.md

 get oute at 7/2021
 about :
 mangmante prodacts
-history prodacts as update prodact or delete or add invintories to orders paymant gtw can user use moer filter to filter prodacts
+history prodacts like update prodact or delete or add invintories to orders paymant gtw can user use moer filter to filter prodacts